 Chinese papers also reiterate the data from Brazil’s Butantan Institute that the vaccine was 78% effective in mild cases and as high as “100% effective” against severe and moderate infections, based on 250 Covid cases among some 13,000 participants from Brazil’s health workers on the frontline treating the infected.

-It may look more like a “Covid medicine” people take in advance to lower the risk of serious cases, but takers may still need to stick to anti-epidemic rules and may need a booster shot.
+“[The Sinovac shot] may look more like a “Covid medicine” people take in advance to lower the risk of serious cases, but takers may still need to stick to anti-epidemic rules and may need a booster shot,” he said.

 Gao Fu, the chief of China’s CDC, is now an advocate of the mRNA formula used in Moderna and Pfizer vaccines but still touts the Sinovac jab’s attributes in the developing world.